logo

 C♭ Lydian Scale Notes

-The C♭ Lydian mode contains the following notes:
+The C♭ Lydian scale contains the following notes:

 C♭ Lydian Piano Diagram

-This diagram highlights which keys belong to the C♭ Lydian scale, which is helpful for visualizing whole steps, half steps, and characteristic tones such as the augmented 4th (F), which gives this scale its signature sound.
+This diagram highlights which keys belong to the C♭ Lydian scale, which is helpful for visualizing whole steps, half steps, and the overall shape of the scale on the keyboard.

 C♭ Lydian Scale Formula and Intervals